rajeshpalgithub/cdk-appsync-resolver-cognito/README.md

-- Only Admit user ( cognito user Group "Admin") can add, edit , delete products
+- Only Admin user ( cognito user Group "Admin") can add, edit , delete products
 - anonymous user can get product using api key